nevalang/neva/README.md

 - **Garbage Collection**
 - **...And more!**

-Please note that even though these features are technically implemented, _developer-experience may be bad_ due to current project state. **No backward-compatibility guarantees** at the time.
+Please note that even though these features are technically implemented, _developer-experience may be bad_ due to the current state of the project. **No backward-compatibility guarantees** at the time.

 ## Quick Start